 Glass: Tumbler (possibly Tiki Tumbler, see photo)

-Buying sources: Jamaican Rum (such as Myers’s) can be found in well-stocked supermarkets or specialist shops.
-The fresh fruit also.
+Buying sources: Jamaican Rum can be found in well-stocked supermarkets or at specialized retailers.